Counselling & Psychotherapy Practice

 If you would like to make an appointment for an assessment interview, please email our practice manager Gina Barker at email@example.com, or leave a message on 0207 275 8002, and she will get back to you as soon as possible.

-All our counsellors and psychotherapists have membership and/or accreditation with the BACP (British Association for Counselling and Psychotherapy), the UKCP (United Kingdom Council for Psychotherapy) or ACAT (Association of Cognitive Analytic Therapy).
+All our counsellors and psychotherapists have membership and/or accreditation with the BACP (British Association for Counselling and Psychotherapy), the UKCP (United Kingdom Council for Psychotherapy) or BABCP (British Association for Behavioural and Cognitive Psychotherapy).

 All abide by a professional code of conduct and have appropriate insurance.
 They come from a range of therapeutic backgrounds, from cognitive to psychoanalytic, humanistic to transpersonal.